 Photopea is an advanced image editor.
 It includes all of the standard image editing tools, lots of templates and supports many different file formats.
 Photopea’s goal is to create the most advanced and affordable image editor.
-There is a paid versions, which allows you to undo up to 60 edits, but even the free version allows you to undo 30 changes.
+There is a paid version, which allows you to undo up to 60 edits, but even the free version allows you to undo 30 changes.

 Adobe Photoshop Express Editor

 This brilliant browser-based image editor is actually a cut-down version of Adobe Photoshop.
 It is very user-friendly to use.
 It contains many easy options for quick fixes or adding effects to photos.
 However the only downside is it only supports .jpg files smaller than 16MP (and no wider than 8,191 pixels).
 The background remover is really easy to use (one click) and works really well.

 Another good online photo editor.
 It includes effects, filters, overlays and so on.
 You can use Pixlr X to easily create Facebook covers, profiles, Instagram stories etc.

 Fotor is probably best-known for simple one-click filters and enhancements to photos.
 However, it does support many different image file formats and can be used to create a photo collage quickly and easily.
 In addition, Fotor can also be used to create social media covers and posts (For example Facebook cover, Twitter cover) with its templates.

 LunaPic is well known for it huge range of filters and effects.
 It also includes basic photo editing tools, such as cropping, rotating and amending contrast etc. You can save your image or share it to your social.

 A very user-friendly online photo editor.
 A login is required.
 There is a free version and a paid-for version (with more features).
 Pizap allows you to add text, borders and stickers, apply filters and effects and has many editing tools.
 You can easily edit photos, create collages, design Facebook covers, Twitter headers and You Tube channel art.